harishrb/fifa_kaggle/README.md

 You can use this project direct opening the jupyter notebook **fifa_kaggle.ipynb**.

+## Contributers to the project
+This project carries combined contributions of @harishrb and @kmertan.

 ## License
-The underlying source code used to format and display the content of this project is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).
+The source code used to format and display the content of this project is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).